yamdbf/core/README.md

 >**Note:** YAMDBF Requires > Node 8.0.0 to run

 - Regular install: `yarn add @yamdbf/core`
-- With a Postgres provider: `yarn add @yamdbf/core pg sequelize`
+- With the Postgres provider: `yarn add @yamdbf/core pg sequelize`
-- With an SQLite provider: `yarn add @yamdbf/core sqlite3 sequelize`
+- With the SQLite provider: `yarn add @yamdbf/core sqlite3 sequelize`
-- With a MySQL provider: `yarn add @yamdbf/core mysql2 sequelize`
+- With the MySQL provider: `yarn add @yamdbf/core mysql2 sequelize`
-- With an MSSQL provider: `yarn add @yamdbf/core tedious sequelize`
+- With the MSSQL provider: `yarn add @yamdbf/core tedious sequelize`

->Indev builds can be installed from github with `yarn add yamdbf/coref#indev`.
+>Indev builds can be installed from github with `yarn add yamdbf/core#indev`.
 This requires `git` to be installed and in your path.
-Also note that until Yarn supports submodules in git dependencies, NPM must be used to install YAMDBF indev at any point that YAMDBF is reliant on an indev version of Discord.js
+Also note that until Yarn supports submodules in git dependencies, NPM must be used to install YAMDBF indev at any point that YAMDBF indev is reliant on an indev version of Discord.js

 >NPM can also be used for installation.